unoplatform/uno/doc/articles/uno-development/working-with-uno-wpf-host.md

 # The Uno.UI WebAssembly WPF Host

 The Uno Platform provides the ability to run UWP and .NET code through the Mono runtime.
-While WebAssembly makes it very easy to deploy on the Web, it currently is, as of October 2018, not very easy to debug a application running in this context.
+While WebAssembly makes it very easy to deploy on the Web, it currently is, as of October 2018, not very easy to debug an application running in this context.

-In order to ease the debugging of such an application, the Uno Platform provides the [Uno.UI.WpfHost package](https://www.nuget.org/packages/Uno.UI.WpfHost) to allow running the Uno Platform inside of a WPF application, using a Chromium WebView.
+In order to ease the debugging of such an application, the Uno Platform provides the [Uno.UI.WpfHost package](https://www.nuget.org/packages/Uno.UI.WpfHost).
+It supports the Uno Platform inside of a WPF application, using a Chromium WebView.

-This mode is possible by replacing the WebAssembly runtime by the Desktop .NET Framework, and have it communicate with the WebView via Javascript `eval()` calls on the WebView control.
-This enables easier troubleshooting of the .NET code, as all the C# code is running in a VisualStudio supported scenario, where C# edit and continue and all the debugger features are available.
+This mode is replaces the WebAssembly runtime with the Desktop .NET Framework.
+It communicates with the WebView via Javascript `eval()` calls on the WebView control.
+This enables easier troubleshooting of the .NET code, because all the C# code is running in a Visual Studio-supported scenario.
+In this scenario, C# edit-and-continue and all the debugger features are available.

 ## Using the Uno.UI.WpfHost package